-The Advisory Committee will be comprised of no more than 25 individuals from

-	arts services organizations, presenters, funders, centres for artistic

-	development and members of CPAMO’s Roundtable of creative artists.mmThis

-	will include individuals who have distinguished themselves as supporters of

-	Aboriginal and ethno-racial artists and will include representative members

-	of CPAMO’s Roundtable.
+The Advisory Committee will be comprised of no more than 25 individuals from arts services organizations, presenters, funders, centres for artistic development and members of CPAMO’s Roundtable of creative artists.mmThis will include individuals who have distinguished themselves as supporters of Indigenous and racialized artists and will include representative members of CPAMO’s Roundtable.

 The current members of the Advisory Committee are:

 - Kathleen Sharpe, Executive Director, Ontario Cultural Attractions Fund